ClementGib/TCS/git.md

 $ git --amend -m "first commit"
 ```

-If you forgot a files to your last commit you can add it without create an another commit.
+If you forgot files into your last commit, you can add it without create an another commit.
 ```bash
 # add forgotten files of current folder
 $ git add .